 Determining Custody in Tennessee

-No matter the circumstances surrounding a child custody case, a judge will ultimately make a custody determination that will be in the best interest of the child.
-However, if the parents are unmarried, there are additional factors that must be considered and steps that must be taken.
+No matter the circumstances surrounding a child custody case, a judge will ultimately make a custody determination that will be in the child's best interest.
+However, if the parents are unmarried, additional factors must be considered, and steps must be taken.

-According to Tennessee law, an unmarried woman that gives birth is automatically given full legal and physical custody of the child and does not need to take additional steps to establish maternity.
-In order for the father to establish paternity, he has to take steps beyond simply signing the child’s birth certificate.
-An unmarried father should file a petition to establish the child’s paternity; he may also be required to take a DNA test, as well.
+According to Tennessee law, an unmarried woman who gives birth is automatically given full legal and physical custody of the child and does not need additional steps to establish maternity.
+For the father to establish paternity, he has to take steps beyond simply signing the child’s birth certificate.
+An unmarried father should file a petition to establish the child’s paternity; he may also be required to take a DNA test.